 The military fortifications on Diamond Head are part of an extensive system of coastal defenses built between 1907 and 1950 to protect Oahu against ship-born invasion.
 The four level observation post at the peak was built in 1910 to provide fire control for batteries Harlow, Dudley and Randolph.
 Battery Harlow, which had eight 12 inch mortars, still exists on the north slope of Diamond Head but is not accessible to the public.
 Battery Dudley which was located at Fort DeRussy in Waikiki and mounted two 6 inch guns is gone.
 Battery Randolph, also located in Fort DeRussy, which carried two 16 inch guns still exists and is now a military museum.
 By the end of World War II it became apparent that aircraft and aircraft carriers had made large, fixed costal defenses obsolete so the installations were abandoned.
 However, as with the fire control stations on Diamond Head many of these fortifications still exist, if you know where to look.
 An excellent reference for further information is; Defenses of Pearl Harbor and Oahu 1907-50 by Williford and McGovern.

-The cache is a magnetic key box located near, but not at the summit.
-There is only room for a log and maybe a coin or two so please keep your trade items very small and bring your own pen.
+The cache is a magnetic key case located near, but not at the summit.
+There is only room for the log so bring your own pen.
 You do not need to leave the trail to retrieve the cache.
 The challenge is that there will be dozens if not hundreds of people streaming by so you will need to be extremely stealthy when retrieving the cache from and returning it to its hiding place.
-It is highly recommended that you consult the picture to assist in your search.
 PLEASE REHIDE THE CACHE WHERE YOU FOUND IT.

 There is a benchmark at the peak if you care to log it.
 But if you do, please do your research to make sure that you log the correct benchmark and not the reference mark.